Jamie135/Inception-of-Things/README.md

 4. [Further Learning Resources](#further-learning-resources)

 ## Introduction to Kubernetes
 Kubernetes is a powerful open-source platform that automates the management of containerized applications.
-It handles tasks such as deployment, scaling, and operation, making it easier to manage complex application environments.
+It handles tasks such as deployment, scaling, operation and recovery making it easier to manage complex application environments.

 ### Core Components
 Kubernetes is built on several core components, each playing a crucial role in the functioning of the cluster: